gudnuf/bolt12-prism/README.md

 ## Contribing

 There is a copy of the [startup_regtest](https://github.com/ElementsProject/lightning/blob/master/contrib/startup_regtest.sh) script from the c-lightning repo [contrib dir](./contrib/) for local development.
+See [roygbiv.guide/contact](roygbiv.guide/contact) to join our Telegram.

 ## Future Development

 - generalize the testing scripts
 - create unit tests using [`pyln-testing`](https://github.com/ElementsProject/lightning/tree/master/contrib/pyln-testing)

-- manage fees via the outlay prop

 - Create a threshold prop to set restrictions on payouts

-# TODO

-* Remove the "type" field from the members JSON and INFER (from regex) whether the destination is a keysend or BOLT12.